nstromberg/nstromberg.github.io/_pages/about.md

   - /about.html
 ---
 ### Bio
-Nathan Stromberg is a PhD student at Arizona State University in the school of Electrical, Computer, and Energy Engineering.
-His research focuses on non-convex loss functions for robustness and other applications.
-Recently he has been working on post-processing large models using the framework of (im)proper losses.
-He has presented work at top ML conferences and workshops including AISTATS and IMLH @ ICML.
+Nathan Stromberg is a PhD student at Arizona State University in the school of Electrical, Computer, and Energy Engineering working with Dr. Lalitha Sankar.
+Broadly, his research focuses on fairness and robustness with strong theoretical guarantees, especially justifying common heuristic choices to gain deeper understanding.
+Nathan is interested in classification-driven fairness metrics and how these can inform the development of a new generation of generative models with fairness guarantees.
+Recently, his work has focused on efficient adaptation of deep models to address distribution shift and subpopulation fairness.
+He has presented work at top conferences and workshops including AISTATS, ISIT, and IMLH @ ICML.